AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 ## Baseline

-- After an author selects and saves a baseline for publishing on a preset in the Map Dashboard or Map Console, refreshing the page does not retain the selected baseline, and the UI incorrectly displays *No baseline used*.
+- A preset’s saved baseline selection incorrectly displays as *No Baseline* after the baseline is deleted or while a dynamic baseline is still being created.
 (GUIDES-52690)

 ## Review